I simplified a confusing interface without compromising functionality.

 Another problem was that users struggled to go back to the home screen, or worse, accidentally went back when they didn't want to.
 Since a user can start the workflow anywhere, both the cart and search screens needed an intuitive way to return to the home screen.

 Traditionally, this has been done with the back arrow, but we noticed this was too ambiguous.
-"Am I going back home, or to the previous screen?" users would think.
-And this answer depended on whether they were logging a new meal or editing.
+"Am I going back home, or to the previous screen?" users would think, and the correct answer depended on whether they were logging a new meal or editing.
 After some research and experimentation, we found that the clearest way to convey this behaviour was to use a cross (or ╳ ) icon.

 When prototyping screen transitions we noticed a problem.
 When the screens animated from one to the other, the behaviour of the close button was still ambiguous on the second screen.
 We found that there was a near 50/50 split between users who expected the button to close the entire flow vs. the current screen.
 This was because a second close button animated over top of the first